vplesko/OrbLang/docs/examples/quick_examples.md

 ./main
 ```

-Use the left and right arrows to navigate.
+Use the left and right arrows to navigate this site.
 You may also use the sidebar.